bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  _Semantic HTML conveys the meaning of content and layout being displayed, such as `<p>` for paragraph, `<nav>` for navigation, and `<section>` for section content.
+This facilitates search engines and screen readers to more accurately identify and classify the content of a website._

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+  _Elements with the `display:block` property will take up the entire width of the parent element by default.
+Elements with the `display: inline` property only take up as much width as necessary._

 3. What are the 4 areas of the box model?

+  _The 4 areas of the box model are:_
+    _1. margin_
+    _2. border_
+    _3. padding_
+    _4. content_

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+  _The flexbox property `align-items: center` works on the cross-axis._

 5. Explain why git is valuable to a team of developers.

+  _Git is a valuable tool for development team because it provides the following features:_
+    _- Ability to share and work on source code in a distributed manner_ _- Each developer can have their own copy of the source code which then can be merged back to the original_ _- Ability to save, track, and rollback changes made to the source code_ _- Ability for 2 or more developers to work on source code without the risk of overwriting each other's work_ _- Ability to easily create different "branches" (i.e. versions) of the source code to development and test new code_ _- Ease of backing up and restoring source code and relevant save points._

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.